envisioning/vocab/vocab/Equivariance.md

 ---
 category: MATH, CORE
+generality:
+- 0.655
+- 0.645
+- 0.625
+- 0.615
+- 0.605
+- 0.595
+- 0.585
 slug: equivariance
 summary: Property of a function whereby the function commutes with the actions of a group, meaning that transformations applied to the input result in proportional transformations in the output.
 title: Equivariance
 ---